 Dr. D’Amato was introduced to Scrambler Therapy (ST) in August 2009 by Bob Smith.
 After Mr. Smith presented ST technology and the business opportunity to his longtime friend, he arranged for a trial application of the MC-5A medical device on five of Dr. D’Amato’s chronic pain patients.
 After witnessing the amazing response of these patients, Dr. D’Amato took a sabbatical in October 2009 and was trained and certified in the science, use and application of Scrambler Therapy Technology by its inventor, Professor Giuseppe Marineo, in Rome, Italy.
 Calmar opened its first clinic in November 2009 in North Providence, Rhode Island.

 Dr. Stephen D’Amato saw this technology as not only a business opportunity but an opportunity to help a large population of chronic neuropathic pain patients, many of whom have very limited options other than addictive drugs or invasive procedures.
-Dr. D’Amato has treated over thirteen hundred (1,300) chronic neuropathic pain patients with Scrambler Therapy and is the most experienced doctor in this country in the application of this technology.
+Dr. D’Amato has treated thousands of chronic neuropathic pain patients with Scrambler Therapy and is the most experienced doctor in this country in the application of this technology.
 Dr. D’Amato is a leading authority of ST Technology.